 For employees with stock options, a direct listing can offer key advantages.
 One of the central advantages is there is no lockup period.
 Vested stock options, like incentive or non-qualified stock options, can be exercised and sold immediately.
 Having control over your diversification strategy is key in building and protecting wealth.

-Spotify, Slack, and Asana have all gone public with a direct listing.
-Coinbase is expected to follow suit later this year.
+Spotify, Slack, Asana, Coinbase, and Amplitude have all gone public with a direct listing.

 A direct listing also allows investors with stock options more flexibility in managing the tax impact.
 Further, it can be a source of cash to pay any potential alternative minimum tax (AMT) and exercise shares without a cashless exercise.